Epilepsy in the onchocerciasis endemic area of Deim Zubeir, South Sudan: A household survey

 High epilepsy prevalence and mortality has been reported in onchocerciasis-endemic areas with suboptimal elimination programs in South Sudan.
 In Deim Zubeir, an onchocerciasis-endemic area in Western Bahr El Ghazal state, demand for antiseizure medication is high, but epilepsy prevalence has never been investigated.

 A two-step household survey was conducted in four locations in Deim Zubeir over two weeks in July 2023.
-Trained local community volunteers screened household members for epilepsy using four screening questions, assessed blindness, and inquired about family members’ deaths in the past three years.
-Participants with suspected epilepsy were referred to a medical doctor for confirmation of the diagnosis.
+Community volunteers screened household members for epilepsy and blindness, and asked about recent household deaths.
+Those with suspected epilepsy were referred to a doctor for diagnosis confirmation.

-The prevalence of epilepsy and epilepsy-related mortality in Deim Zubeir is high, likely because of ongoing Onchocerca volvulus transmission.
-Strengthening the local onchocerciasis elimination program and ensuring consistent access to epilepsy care is urgently needed to prevent OAE and epilepsy-related mortality and morbidity.
-It is necessary to increase advocacy and funding to ensure early identification of epilepsy and uninterrupted, free access to antiseizure medication for PWE in this remote, impoverished area.
+Epilepsy prevalence and epilepsy-related mortality in Deim Zubeir are high, likely because of ongoing Onchocerca volvulus transmission.
+Strengthening the local onchocerciasis elimination programme, ensuring consistent access to epilepsy care, and increasing advocacy and funding for early identification and uninterrupted, free access to antiseizure medication are urgently needed in this remote, impoverished area.

 Other resources